 What is Barcelona like to visit in June?

-The summer is the start of festival season, making Barcelona Province buzz with activity.
+Barcelona festivals and fun June 2018.
+The summer is the start of the festival season, making Barcelona Province buzz with activity.
 June is a superb month to be here because it is still not very crowded for most of the month.
 The hoards tend to arrive at the end of July/August when many Spanish companies close for the holidays.
 You can still get a table in any of the excellent restaurants, and the beaches are not yet a sea of colourful parasols.

 This year, we have had tons of rain already.
-The surrounding area has had a good drink of water, so it is greener and healthier than usual.
+The surrounding area has had plenty of water, so it is greener and healthier than usual.
 Now, the sun is well and truly out, and the temperature is up.
 This time of year usually gives us great beach weather, but it´s still cool at night.

 In Barcelona city, one of the biggest festival events each year is the “Nit de St Joan” which is on 23-24 June.
 The festival honours both the birth of St. John the Baptist and the Summer Solstice.
 This festival does bring in the crowds with around 70,000 people in the city for the weekend.